*FAQs at bottom of the article*

 Benedict penned an autobiography: Confessions of a Kamikaze Cowboy.
 After that, he kept writing, including a positively scathing review of the new Battlestar Galactica reimagined.
 Not much after the A-Team has been noteworthy, but in 1996 he was in a decent family adventure movie titled Alaska, which also starred Charlton Heston.
 Benedict received another surprise in the ’90s: a surprise child from a previous relationship that had been put up for adoption without his knowledge.

 As of late, he hasn’t been acting much, but did make a cameo in the 2010 A-Team reboot film.
-Today in his mid-70s, he plans to participate in a mini-series that’s in its early stages of planning titled After Hell.
+Today in his mid-70s, we last saw him in 2020’s Charlie’s Christmas Wish.

 Dwight Schultz (Howling Mad Murdock)